 Edit or Delete Payroll Calendar

-Delete a payroll calendar only when all pay periods are complete and no payments are pending, scheduled, or in progress.
+A Payroll Calendar may only be deleted when all pay periods are complete and no payments are pending, scheduled, or in progress.

 "Cannot delete — pending pay runs exist."